dcbaker/cython/docs/src/tutorial/strings.rst

 not appear obvious at first read.
 See `CEP 108`_ for details.

 As a rule of thumb, it is best to avoid unprefixed non-ASCII :obj:`str` literals and to use unicode string literals for all text.
-Cython also supports the ``__future__`` import ``unicode_literals`` that instructs the parser to read all unprefixed :obj:`str` literals in a source file as unicode string literals, just like Python 3.
+Cython0 also supports the ``__future__`` import ``unicode_literals`` that instructs the parser to read all unprefixed :obj:`str` literals in a source file as unicode string literals, just like Python 3.